How to write your personal statement like a boss

 1. Make every word count

-To keep everything concise, you should:
+To do this you should:

-- simplify complicated phrasing
+- simplify complicated phrasing (big words don’t necessarily equal a better application!)

-- avoid exaggerated phrases like ‘I am fascinated by/ passionate about’ etc. (more on this later!)
+- avoid exaggerated phrases like ‘I am fascinated by / passionate about’ etc. (more on this later)

 - avoid unnecessary intensifiers like ‘really’, ‘very’, and ‘always’

-- use acronyms for lengthy titles of well known qualifications or awards like the EPQ
+- use acronyms for lengthy titles of well-known qualifications or awards, like the EPQ

 - check for accidental double spaces.